with-heart/home/README.md

 Which will overwrite any files that exist in this repo and keep any files that do not exist.
 Don't worry about cleaning up the `.git/` directory, the gitignore should be zealous enough to keep you from adding without explicitly calling them out.

+## Recovery

+If you're recovering from a reformat or using a fresh laptop, follow the installation instructions above and then run `./bootstrap.sh`.
+This will install and configure the laptop as expected.